hbc/knowledgebase/admin/download_data.md

 Getting the data from the Broad initially is a bit of a chore, if you want to download directly to o2.

-1. Install the Aspera Connect client for Linux to a directory on o2.Transfer.RC.hms.harvard.edu
+1. Install the Aspera Connect client for Linux to a directory on o2.Transfer.RC.hms.harvard.edu as follows:

 2. Go here to the Aspera site [IBM Aspera Connect](https://www.ibm.com/aspera/connect/)